how to become a digital marketer (2023 Guide)

-None of the work you do as a Digital Marketer matters unless people see it!
-Driving traffic to your online properties, particularly your landing pages, is the first and arguably most vital step in connecting with your audience.
+None of the work you do as a Digital Marketer matters unless people see it.
+Using search engines to drive traffic to your online properties, particularly your landing pages, is the first and arguably most vital step in connecting with your audience.
 To succeed as a Digital Marketer, you’ll need to be an expert at using SEO and SEM to their utmost.

-It should go without saying that Digital Marketers need to have a good feel for all the social media platforms they use to post content and reach out to an audience.
+It should go without saying that Digital Marketers need to have a good feel for all the It should go without saying that digital marketing experts need to have a good feel for all the social media platforms they use to post content and reach out to an audience.
 And each platform has its own quirks; you’ll need to know what works and what doesn’t, when and what to post, and how to adjust the tone of your posts to resonate with the different segments of your audience that use different platforms.
 Even within the realm of social media marketing, there are different techniques Digital Marketers can prioritize, including social listening, live-streaming, direct messaging, and hashtagging.

-If a Digital Marketer’s budget includes money for advertising, they’ll need to know what and where to spend it for maximum impact.
+If a Digital Marketer’s budget includes money for advertising, they’ll need to know If a Digital Marketer’s budget includes money for advertising, they’ll need to know what and where to spend it for maximum impact.
 This includes both ad placement in various sites around the web — through direct advertising or platforms like Google Ads — as well as social media ads and sponsored posts.

-We’ve explained how valuable it can be to reach your customer base through their inbox.
-Sending out email campaigns is easy; sending out effective email campaigns is much, much harder.
-And while newsletters aren’t the sexiest tool at Digital Marketers’ disposal, nearly 80 percent of them report seeing an increase in Email engagement over the previous 12 months, according to Hubspot’s 2020 state of marketing report.
+Sending out email campaigns is easy; sending out effective email campaigns is much, much harder, and that makes email marketing an important digital marketing skill.
+And while newsletters aren’t the sexiest tool at Digital Marketers’ disposal, nearly 80 percent of them report seeing an increase in email engagement over the previous 12 months, according to Hubspot.

 Whether you’re captioning an Instagram post or writing a thousand-word thought leadership article for your company blog, excellent storytelling skills (including writing, editing, and visual storytelling) are always an asset for a Digital Marketer.
-Especially when it comes to content marketing — longer articles on topics relevant to your audience, which are a key tool in SEO —it’s important to be able to communicate your ideas not just clearly, but also in a way that feels compelling to the people you want to attract.
+Whether you’re captioning an Instagram post or writing a thousand-word thought leadership article for your company blog, excellent storytelling skills (including writing, editing, and visual storytelling) are always an asset for a Digital Marketer.
+Especially when it comes to content marketing — longer articles on topics relevant to your audience, which are a key tool in SEO — you need good communication skills to be able to convey your ideas not just clearly, but also in a way that feels compelling to the people you want to attract.
 Related: the odds are very high you’ll need to be able to navigate the backend of WordPress or a similar CMS.

 Whatever you’re trying to accomplish as a Digital Marketer, your competitors are likely trying to achieve the same thing.
 Your edge lies in your ability to innovate and out-think them—not to mention find creative solutions to all the other challenges that come up over the course of a day, from discovering novel pathways to your users to devising new ways to grab and hold their attention.